larvinrk/qlt-stage/readme.txt

 -------Create Branches---

-git checkout -b <branchupdate> --- Create branch and
+git checkout -b <branchupdate> --- Create branch and switch to it

-----for branch added this ----
+git add . -- Adding modified file to that branch. git commit -m "adding update to branch"

 updates for only branch

+*** To Merge branch to master/trunk we need to switch to master then we need to use merge command.